 Most Litvaks settled in the major cities, but small numbers made their way further afield.
 The mining town of Broken Hill is one such, perhaps exceptional, example.
 Founded in 1883 following discoveries of huge silver and lead deposits, by 1901 the population had grown to 27,000.
 At that time it was certainly one of the most dynamic places in Australia, despite being in an isolated part of the country, in far western New South Wales.

 from the collection of the National Archives of Australia (NAA:C4076, HN17451)

 The Broken Hill cemetery provides an interesting indication of the multicultural nature of the town's early years.
-Of the 38 known burials in the Jewish section, around a third were either born in Lithuania or were their descendants (see A Guide to Broken Hill Jewish Cemetery, http://www.british-jewry.org.uk/bhguide.pdf).
+Of the 38 known burials in the Jewish section, around a third were either born in Lithuania or were their descendants (see A Guide to Broken Hill Jewish Cemetery, by Robyn Dryen at http://www.british-jewry.org.uk/bhguide.pdf).
 For example:

 - Leopold NUROCK, born in Šiauliai around 1869, was an apothecary who arrived in Broken Hill in 1891 and died there in 1895;

 - Louis OBERMAN, born in Kedainiai around 1857, arrived in Broken Hill with his wife Lena and children by 1895 where he operated a fruit shop;

 - Leaha GORDON, born in Lithuania around 1843, widow, arrived in Broken Hill in 1916 to join her children.
 Her son Leo Gordon (1879-1942) had been born in Kaunas and arrived in Broken Hill in 1911; he operated a grocery and mixed business there.